1587/speaking-exam/00-part2.md

 The picture is taken in warehouse with 3 people.

 On the left, there are two women changing clothes.
-One of them with long hair is wearning a brown dress, other one is wearing a white sweater.
+One of them with long hair is wearing a brown dress, another one is wearing a white sweater.

-One the right, a fat man with blue shirt is walking in the distance.

-we can see many goods on shelves.
+One the right, a fat man with blue shirt is walking in the distance. we can also see many goods on the shelves.
 ```